Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Experiments

 \subsection{Case Study}

-In Figure~\ref{fig:case_study}, we present three typical examples of symbolic representations generated by GPT-4, together with the predicted answers by symbolic solvers.
-In general, GPT-4 has demonstrated a potent capacity to interpret complex problems into symbolic forms, as exemplified by the middle example.
-Nonetheless, there remain certain difficulties with regard to accurately understanding the semantics of the problem.
+In Figure~\ref{fig:case_study}, we show an example of the symbolic representations generated by GPT-4, together with the predicted answer.
+In general, \model has demonstrated a potent capacity to interpret complex problems into symbolic forms.
+Nonetheless, there remain certain difficulties in accurately understanding the semantics of the problem.

-The top example illustrates an instance where GPT-4 generates an incorrect FOL representation, stemming from its inability to define appropriate predicates.
+We further analyze some error cases in Figure~\ref{fig:full_case_study} of Appendix~\ref{app:full_case_study}.
+Example 1 shows a case where GPT-4 generates an incorrect FOL representation, stemming from its inability to define appropriate predicates.
 Here, instead of creating the predicate \texttt{EasternWildTurkey}, the model generates a constant, \texttt{WildTurkey(eastern)}, in which \texttt{WildTurkey} is the predicate and \texttt{eastern} is the constant.
-While this representation is valid in isolation, it does not interact well with subsequent constants, where the predicate \texttt{EasternWildTurkey} is defined again.
+While this representation is valid in isolation, it does not interact well with subsequent constants.
 This inconsistency is a recurring issue in GPT-4's symbolic form generation, illustrating that the model sometimes struggles to maintain an overarching understanding of the problem when forming logical symbols.
-The bottom example highlights a case where GPT-4 struggles to interpret specific expressions accurately.
+Example 3 highlights a case where GPT-4 struggles to interpret specific expressions accurately.
 In this case, the model fails to distinguish between the meanings of ``below'' and ``above'', resulting in an incorrect constraint \texttt{Dan > Eve}.
-These error cases underscore that transforming problems into logical forms remains a challenging task for GPT-4, due to the innate flexibility of natural language and the complexity of global problem comprehension.
+Example 4 exemplifies GPT-4's challenge with fully grasping the rules of FOL grammar, evidenced by the invalid generated formula: \texttt{Rating(subway, y) $\land$ y $>$ 9}.
+These error cases underscore that transforming problems into logical forms remains a challenging task for modern LLMs, due to the intricacies of FOL formulation, the innate flexibility of natural language, and the complexity of global problem comprehension.